backstage/backstage/.changeset/new-plants-sort.md

 Add `authuser` search parameter to GKE cluster link formatter in k8s plugin

-Thanks to this, people with multiple simultaneously logged-in accounts to be automatically picked.
+Thanks to this, people with multiple simultaneously logged-in accounts in GCP console to be automatically picked.